heroku/shaas/.github/actions/push-to-ecr/README.md

 - For multi-arch: images tagged with architecture names (e.g., `amd64`, `arm64`)
 - GitHub Actions workflow must have `id-token: write` permission for OIDC

+## How It Works

+This action pushes **locally built images** to ECR.
+The images must exist in Docker's local image cache on the runner before calling this action.

+**Example flow:**
+1. Your workflow builds images: `docker build --tag amd64 ...` and `docker build --tag arm64 ...`
+2. Docker stores these images locally with tags `amd64` and `arm64`
+3. This action takes `source-image-tags: "amd64,arm64"` as input
+4. The action finds those local images by their tag names and pushes them to ECR

+**Key point:** The action does NOT pull images from external registries.
+It only works with images that already exist in Docker's local storage on the current runner.

 ## Behavior

 **Single-arch:** Tags and pushes one image to ECR.